 Regarding the surgery I'm having for carpal tunnel and trigger finger I wish I had elected to do it sooner (it would have saved me a lot of 24/7 physical pain, so I'm guessing).
 We'll see how it turns out.

-Im sorry to hear you must have surgery, but I admire your spirit!
+Dear Lara, Im sorry to hear you must have surgery, but I admire your spirit!
 I also have DDD, and I had surgery in 2002.
 The discs, C3-7, were sitting directly on top of each other.
 My neck would "crack" horribly and I had lost 85% use in both arms.
 They went in thru a small incision on the front of my neck.
 They put screws between the discs, affixed to a titanium plate.
 My throat was really swollen for a few weeks.
 But the relief was amazing and almost immediate!!
 It didnt impact my fibromyalgia very much, altho my fibro flares have become worse in recent years.
 I'll never regret having that surgery.
 I didnt stay on the strong pain meds long either.
 I returned to work in 6 weeks.
 If necessary, I would definitely do it again.
 My neurosurgeon explained every step to my husband and me.
 I felt very comfortable having him do the surgery.
 I hope this helps you some.
 I wish you an easy soul in making this serious decision.
 Im sure you will do just fine.
-Keep up your sense of humor, as they say laughter is the best medicine!
-And my favorite color is forest green.
-Take care, Lara, I wish you the best in your decision.

 I have the DDD and herniations in my low back.
 I'm sure I have them in my neck too because my first chronic pain was in my neck-it is just that the low back pain shadows the neck pain.
 If my low back feels better, I notice the pain in my neck more.
 I havent had any cervical curve in my neck for years!
 I talked to a doc (actually two) about fusing my L5-S1 area and I chickened out.
 I'm too much of a pessimist and was afraid I'd be one of the ones who got worse after sx (sorry, surgery) They both told me 70% chance of getting better and 30% chance of getting worse or staying the same.
 At the time they were giving me more pain meds and I was pretty comfortable with pain meds but since they started cutting them back I have started to think about it again.
 I figure that I will know when it gets bad enough to risk getting cut.